What are People-Centred Learning Cycles?

 What will we do in the PEOPLE project?

 The project will implement and evaluate two 6-months learning cycles, the first cycle starting in Month 11 (September 2017) and the second in Month 23 (September 2018).

 In each of the two Learning Cycles, we will implement four Case Studies, each being a node of the project’s knowledge alliance and a partnership between the higher education/research institution and the industry partner.
-The four industry partners will also take over the role of Case Study Leaders, thus ensuring a business push towards realisation of common goals (click on individual case studies for a more detailed description):
+The four industry partners will also take over the role of Case Study Leaders, thus ensuring a business push towards realisation of common goals.

 - Czech Case (Leader: VUPS)